Design rules for industrial-scale sintering of UB4-UBC composites with high uranium density: Methodology

+The synthesis of \ce{UB4}–\ce{UBC} is based on the partial reduction of the starting feedstock with unreacted \ce{UO2} and excess carbon from the graphite crucible as shown in Equation (8):

+During preliminary efforts to synthesize \ce{UB2}, \ce{UB4}–\ce{UBC} composite samples were also formed.
+Subsequent analysis of these trials enabled the determination of effective stoichiometry and sintering parameters for the deliberate synthesis of \ce{UB4}–\ce{UBC}.
+The \ce{UB4}–\ce{UBC} composite sample was produced from a feedstock mixture of graphite, uranium dioxide and boron carbide that had been ball milled in a tungsten milling jar at a speed of 300 to 400 rpm for 2 to 4.5 h.
+The samples were sintered at \qty{1450}{\degreeCelsius} to \qty{1700}{\degreeCelsius} under\qty{100}{\SCCM} argon flow in a graphite crucible.
+The samples were sintered under flowing argon gas, although the oxygen partial pressure was not quantified during the experiment.
+The addition of a Zr oxygen getter further suppressed the formation of deleterious boride oxides, as confirmed by XRD results.

-\subsection{Oxidation Experiments}
+\subsection{Oxidation experiments}

 Oxidation experiments were conducted by following two different routes at temperatures ranging from room temperature to \qty{900}{\degreeCelsius}: (I) pre-air oxidation in a tube furnace for \textit{ex situ }and\textit{ in situ} SXRD analysis and (II) thermogravimetric analysis of weight change due to oxidation in synthetic air (21.49 \% O\textsubscript{2 }in N\textsubscript{2}).
 For SXRD characterization, small quantities of the sample, either in the form of a coarse powder or as a small piece of a sintered pellet with a mass on the order of tens of milligrams, were placed into small alumina crucibles which were then placed inside a larger alumina crucible positioned at the center of the furnace.
-The \ce{UB4} samples were oxidized in flowing compressed air at flow rate of \qty{\approx 100}sccm at \qty{350}{\degreeCelsius} and \qty{900}{\degreeCelsius} while the \ce{UB4}–\ce{UBC} samples were oxidized in moist air under laboratory ambient conditions, where exposure to atmospheric humidity was unavoidable, at temperatures of \qty{300}{\degreeCelsius} and \qty{900}{\degreeCelsius}.
+The \ce{UB4} samples were oxidized in flowing compressed air at flow rate of \qty{\approx 100} sccm at \qty{350}{\degreeCelsius} and \qty{900}{\degreeCelsius} while the \ce{UB4}–\ce{UBC} samples were oxidized in moist air under laboratory ambient conditions, where exposure to atmospheric humidity was unavoidable, at temperatures of \qty{300}{\degreeCelsius} and \qty{900}{\degreeCelsius}.
+Due to the time required for the in situ SXRD experiments, detailed analysis was performed on one representative pellet for each composition.
+As such, the results should be interpreted as representative rather than statistically exhaustive.

 Thermogravimetric analysis (TGA) was performed using a TA Instruments Discovery TGA 5500 at the MIT Institute for Soldier Nanotechnologies (ISN).
 The instrument operates over a temperature range of \qtyrange{40}{1000}{\degreeCelsius} with a temperature precision of \qty{\pm0.005}{\degreeCelsius} and a mass resolution of \qty{0.1}{\micro\g}.
 Oxidation behavior was evaluated under flowing synthetic air at \qty{25}{\mL\per\minute} using a temperature program consisting of an equilibration at \qty{50}{\degreeCelsius} followed by a linear ramp of \qty{5}{\degreeCelsius\per\min} to \qty{900}{\degreeCelsius}.
 High-purity alumina crucibles (\qty{6.8}{\mm} outer diameter, \qty{4}{\mm} height, \qty{\approx 300}{\mg}; MSE Supplies) were first subjected to the same thermal and gas flow conditions to establish a baseline and account for background mass changes.
 Subsequently, \qtyrange{2}{3}{\mg} of uranium boride powder was loaded into the crucibles for thermal analysis.
 Baseline correction was performed by applying a spline fit to the empty-crucible data and subtracting this background from the sample measurements over the entire temperature range, enabling accurate determination of oxidation-induced mass changes.